 If you love cereal, and I mean the fun kind of cereal, you’ll love Afters.

 What should you get?
-A milky bun sandwich with your choice of ice cream and toppings.
+A milky bun sandwich with your choice of ice cream and topping.

 Seating is available outside.